Sometimes home remedies don’t work or don’t work fast enough and you might have to rely on camouflage makeup and concealers.

 Shadows can be cast by bone structure, puffy eyelids or from hollows under the eyes caused by the natural process of aging.
 In these cases, light-diffusing concealers can be used to camouflage the problem.

 Be gentle when removing eye makeup.
 Use a good, unscented eye makeup remover that will dissolve the product so that you will not have to rub the skin too hard and cause further irritation.
+Read these articles for more tips:

 Learn more about how to apply concealers.